lebogangolifant/Udacity-Portfolio-Page/README.md

    - [x] Replicate Design Mockup with HTML and CSS
    - [x] HTML5 semantic (structural) elements must be used to organize content.
+   - [x] Implemented proper HTML5 and CSS3 semantic, including Flexbox for design, and Media Queries for responsiveness.

 ### Design Mockup